Global Governance Through the Lens of Bans: The Clash of Tech Ethics, Geopolitics, and Digital Sovereignty

 The "dark side" of generative AI is exposed.

-As a chatbot integrated into the platform (formerly known as ), it has attracted users with its multimodal capabilities since its launch in the year .
-Last summer, the image generation feature " " was added for , which includes the so-called "spicy mode" capable of generating adult content.
-While this feature was perhaps designed with the intention of increasing user engagement, it quickly evolved into a tool for large-scale abuse.
+Grok, as an AI chatbot integrated into the X platform (formerly known as Twitter), has attracted users with its multimodal capabilities since its launch in 2023.
+Last summer, xAI added the image generation feature Grok Imagine to Grok, which includes the so-called spicy mode capable of generating adult content.
+The original intention behind this feature might have been to increase user interaction, but it quickly evolved into a tool for large-scale abuse.

-From a technical perspective, the image generation capabilities represent the latest advancements in generative AI.
-Users simply need to upload an ordinary photo and, through simple text prompts, can "undress" the person in the photo or place them in sexually suggestive poses.
-This lowering of the technical threshold has made the creation of non-consensual pornography unprecedentedly simple.
-Alexander Sabar, Director General of Indonesia's Digital Space Oversight Authority, pointed out that preliminary investigations reveal a lack of effective protective measures to prevent users from creating and disseminating pornographic content based on real photos of Indonesian residents.
+From a technical perspective, Grok's image generation capability represents the latest advancement in generative AI.
+Users only need to upload an ordinary photo and, through simple text prompts, can undress the person in the photo or place them in sexually suggestive poses.
+The lowering of this technical barrier has made the creation of non-consensual pornography unprecedentedly simple.
+Alexander Sabar, Director of Indonesia's Digital Space Supervisory Authority, pointed out that preliminary investigations indicate Grok lacks effective protective measures to prevent users from creating and disseminating pornographic content based on real photos of Indonesian residents.

 The spectrum of differences in global regulatory responses.